North–South differences in the Korean language: Emphasis

-In the North, names of leaders 김일성 (Kim Il-sung), 김정일 (Kim Jong-il) and 김정은 (Kim Jong-un) are always set off from surrounding text, typically by bolding the characters, increasing the font size, or both.
+In the North, names of leaders 김일성 (Kim Il Sung), 김정일 (Kim Jong Il) and 김정은 (Kim Jong Un) are always set off from surrounding text, typically by bolding the characters, increasing the font size, or both.

 Vocabulary

 The standard language in the South (표준어/標準語 pyojuneo) is largely based on the Seoul dialect, and the standard language (문화어/文化語 munhwaŏ) in the North is largely based on the Pyongyang dialect.
-However, both in the North and in the South, the vocabulary and forms of the standard language come from Sajeonghan Joseoneo Pyojunmal Mo-eum 사정한 조선어 표준말 모음 published by the Korean Language Society in 1936, and so there is very little difference in the basic vocabulary between the standard languages used in the North and the South.
+However, both in the North and in the South, the vocabulary and forms of the standard language come from Sajeonghan Joseoneo Pyojunmal Mo-eum/Sajŏnghan Chŏson-ŏ P'yochunmal Moŭm 사정한 조선어 표준말 모음 published by the Korean Language Society in 1936, and so there is very little difference in the basic vocabulary between the standard languages used in the North and the South.
 Nevertheless, due to the difference in political systems and social structure, each country is constantly adding different words to its vocabulary.

 Differences due to the difference in political system or social structure

 The word 동무 tongmu/dongmu that is used to mean "friend" in the North was originally used across the whole of Korea, but after the division of Korea, North Korea began to use it as a translation of the Russian term товарищ (friend, comrade), and since then, the word has come to mean "comrade" in the South as well and has fallen out of use there.

+Words related to bureaucracies were used differently after two Korean states were proclaimed in 1948.
+In the North, ministries are generally called 성 sŏng/seong, and ministers are generally called 상 sang, both were followed Japanese manners.
+While in the South, ministries called 부 bu, and ministers called 장관 janggwan, both were Chinese origin.

+Additionally in the North, the word 조선옷 Chosŏn-ot/Joseonot that is used at the end of the word 옷 to mean "clothes" in native Korean along the 조선, was Chinese origin.
+In order for Chinese characters composed with native Korean words altogether.
+But in the South called 한복 Hanbok, were identically Chinese origin.

 Differences in words of foreign origin

-South Korea has borrowed a lot of English words, but North Korea has borrowed a number of Russian words, and there are numerous differences in words used between the two coming from these different borrowings.
+South Korea has borrowed a lot of English words, but North Korea has borrowed from other languages, notably Russian, and there are numerous differences in words used between the two coming from these different borrowings.
 Even when the same English word is borrowed, how this word is transliterated into Korean may differ between the North and the South, resulting in different words being adapted into the corresponding standard languages.
-For names of other nations and their places, the principle is to base the transliteration on the English word in the South and to base the transliteration on the word in the original language in the North.
+For names of other nations and their places, the principle is to base the transliteration on the English word in the South and to base the transliteration on the word in the original language (or sometimes Russian) in the North.